NuSTAR/nustar_pysolar/README.md

 Contains a jupyter notebook that demonstrates how to generate a pointing location and *NuSTAR* roll for a given observation.

-### solar_convert:
+### convert_to_solar:

-Work in progress.
-Empty.
-Will eventually contain the code to convert the solar observations into heliophysics coordinates.
+Contains code to convert the output of nupipeline into heliophysics coordinates.
+See the jupyter notebook for documentation and an example.
+Also has a standalone python script to convert individual files.

 ### solar_analysis: